Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

   }
 ```

-This code design doesn't prevent the Arduino from doing other things (reading other sensors, controlling other devices) during the time we are waiting for the next **interval** to expire.
+In contrast to our previous **loop()** design, this code design doesn't prevent the Arduino from doing other things (reading other sensors, controlling other devices) during the time we are waiting for the next **interval** to expire.
-- In the Blink code inside the **loop()** routine, the two **delay()** calls take almost 100% of the time.
+- In the "Blink" example code inside the **loop()** routine, the two **delay()** calls take almost 100% of the time.
 This is time during which the Arduino cannot be doing anything else.
-- In the "Blink Without Delay" code, the **loop()** code completes rapidly and is called again and again with only a few milliseconds in between loops.
+- In the "Blink Without Delay" example code, the **loop()** code completes rapidly and is called again and again with only a few milliseconds in between loops.
 If there are other devices to handle and if the code for those devices is written in a similar manner, the Arduino can handle those also.
 It can do more than just Blink!

 All this is caused because we are using the standard architecture for Arduino code, in which there are two routines **setup()** and **loop()** and no interrupts.
-If the system was multi-tasking either based on real-time interrupts or time slicing and if one task does a delay it doesn't prevent another task from running.
+If the system was multi-tasking either based on real-time interrupts or time slicing, then if one task does a delay it doesn't prevent another task from running.
+In our Arduino standard architecture, a delay means nothing else in the software world is happening until the delay finishes.

 It is possible to enable and use interrupts in the Arduino, but this introduces complexities that sometimes cause trouble for the worlds best programmers - issues of code re-entrancy, software synchronization (i.e. semaphores), prioritization, non-deterministic latency, etc. The people who designed the Arduino chose to use this simpler architecture since the expected audience included many hobbyist and first-time programmers.
 This simpler architecture avoids many of the complexities mentioned above and thus helps to "keep us out of trouble".
 If you are more advanced, they do not prevent you from going further.
 - See attachInterrupt(), detachInterrupt(), interrupts(), and noInterrupts() in https://reference.arduino.cc/reference/en/.